NHMDenmark/DaSSCo-Integration/Documentation/Data_field_descriptions/metadata_updated_by.md

 **Description:**
 Metadata can be updated manually, via pipelines and via Specify

+**Value**
+The name of the Pipeline that created the metadata.
+This will be picked from the "pipeline_name", sent under metadata creation.
+Fx PIEHERB0001

 **Why do we have this field:**
 Because it tells us something important